wp-plugins/contactuscom/readme.txt

 == Changelog ==

+= 2.5.4 =
+* NEW: Button Tab by default at first time.
+* Fixed: Validation for required data.
+* *Launch date 21.08.2013*

 = 2.5.3 =
 * ***NEW : Plugin Look and Feel.***
 * Bug Fix: Minor url encode issues on sign up.